cloud-carbon-footprint/cloud-carbon-footprint/CONTRIBUTING.md

 - Used to check for potential secrets or sensitive information
 - This will run along every precommit hook

+####Cleaning up Local
+ server/logs contain the log files that written to by the logger.
+This should be deleted occasionally, otherwise it will become infinitely large.

 ## Troubleshoot

 ### Cloud Provider